 We aim to present the subject as one that the pupils can use and enjoy, whilst realising that it is also a tool to be used in the world beyond the classroom.

 Children are not placed in ability groups rather they work with a range of their peers providing opportunity to discuss strategies and develop their mathematical thinking as well as applying.
 Differentiated tasks are provided for every lesson and children select the task that they identify as most appropriate for their confidence in this area of mathematical learning.
-Individual and group support and challenge are provided to ensure that all learners are making the optimum progress they are capable of.
+Individual and group support and challenges are provided to ensure that all learners are making the optimum progress they are capable of.

 Lessons have clearly defined objectives appropriate for the children involved.
 Learning Systems include a WAGOLL (what a good one looks like) to enable children to tackle the task independently.